 Before we proceed to the implementation of the LoggerService, let’s do one more thing.

-In the LoggerService project right click on the Dependencies and then click on the Add Reference.
+In the LoggerService project right click on the Dependencies and then click on the Add Project Reference.
 Inside check the Contracts checkbox to import its reference inside the LoggerService project.
 This would automatically add the Contracts reference to the main project because we already have a LoggerService referenced inside.

 Creating the Interface and Installing NLog